 - ActewAGL Gas Networks is required to connect to the Eastern Gas Pipeline (EGP) and allow for third party access by 1 July 2001.5 The EGP connection project is undertaken to provide a long term solution to meet winter demands for the next 20 years.
-The interconnection will allow supply of natural gas from the Bass Strait basin in Victoria. - under current contestability timetable, customers will become eligible to choose their suppliers in July 2001.
-This timing is subject to the availability of business systems to deal with customer churns. - the ACT government has participated in the NSW Steering Committee on Retail Contestability.6 One option is for ACT to be part of the NSW gas retail market business systems and to apply similar business rules. - in NSW, the Gas Retail Market Company (GRMCo) was established in December 2000.
+The interconnection will allow supply of natural gas from the Bass Strait basin in Victoria. - under current contestability timetable, customers will become eligible to choose their suppliers.
+This timing is expected to be in early 2002, subject to the availability of business systems to deal with customer churns.6 - the ACT government has participated in the NSW Steering Committee on Retail Contestability.7 ACT will align its market administration system to that of NSW, ie ACT will be part of the NSW gas retail market business systems and will apply similar business rules. - in NSW, the Gas Retail Market Company (GRMCo) was established in December 2000.
 The Company will fund and engage a provider of IT & T retail market services for the gas industry and will administer the business rules which will govern transactions between gas retailers and network operators in the competitive market.
 A long term contract between GRMCo and an IT & T services provider is being put in place.
-This will deliver the systems which are required to support full retail competition.7
+This will deliver the systems which are required to support full retail competition.8